kammitama5/kammitama5.github.io/_posts/2021-6-1-Tuesday-June-1st.md

 ## This Weekend
 - This weekend was Memorial Day Weekend and [Indian Arrival Day](https://en.wikipedia.org/wiki/Indian_Arrival_Day) in my home country.
 I ended up spending Saturday and Sunday with people from my [LA hackerspace](https://032.la/), as their [flagship conference](https://www.layerone.org/) was this weekend.
 It was a LOT of fun.
-There were talks on reverse engineering, malware, lockpicking, packet sniffing, and hardware and software hacking contests.
+There were talks on reverse engineering, malware, lockpicking, packet sniffing, what bug bounty hunters and game hackers have in common, and hardware and software hacking contests.
 I ended up staying late listening to audio in their "chill" channel, which was subsequently raided by some of the group cooking and chatting
 (but not at a level that was distracting from the music), which was a pretty cool vibe.
 I couldn't turn my camera on at the time, but I had a great time.
 - There were speakers from as far as Finland, and it was just a blast.
 On top of the general, main talks, they had smaller talks and Q and A in Discord